 Each asset's life is assessed annually, and considerations are made in regards to both its physical life limitations and present assessments of economically recoverable resources of the mine properties.
 Such calculations require the use of estimates and assumptions, including the amount of recoverable resources and estimates of future capital expenditure.
 Changes are accounted for prospectively.
-A preliminary economic assessment for Shafter silver project and feasibility study for Revenue - Virginius mine were completed in 2018.
+A preliminary economic assessment for Shafter silver project and feasibility study for Revenue - Virginius mine were completed in 2018 and updated in 2022 before the issuance of these consolidated financial statements.